 7) Ferment the kimchi to perfection

 Transfer the kimchi to a clean crock, weigh it down with the clean weights and seal with a clean suitable airlock or lid.
 If you don’t have a crock you can use a large clean bowl or bucket, place a weight on top consisting of a clean jar filled with water and cover the top of the bowl or bucket with cheesecloth secured with a rubber band.
-Ferment at room temperature (about 68F or 20C) for 1 to 5 days, depending on the acidity and tartness desired.
-Transfer the kimchi to a large covered container in the refrigerator where it will last up to a year.
+Ferment at room temperature (about 68F or 20C) from 3 days to 2 weeks, depending on the acidity and tartness desired.
+Transfer the kimchi to a large covered container in the refrigerator where it will last up to a year or perhaps even longer.
 Makes about 10 pounds (4.5 kg) vegan kimchi.